MHD Designs - Magalie Houle Dawson - Fashion Sculpture For Collectible Dolls

 I am happy to announce that the Little Darling sculpt #5 is available!

-from ordering to receiving your doll is 3-6 months.
+ordering to receiving your doll is between 3-5 months.
 Click HERE to visit the order page.

 Magalie